shubhenduanupamdutta/UltimateRust2-Intermediate/rusty-engine-tutorial/RustyEngineTutorial.md

 ├── assets/
 ```

+If you are in workspace, better go with 'string' representation of the path.
+There is some conflict with the default path.
+You need to move `assets` folder to the root of your workspace, so it is at the same level as your root `Cargo.toml` file.

 ### What is in the assets folder?

 - We have **audio** including music (looping) and sound effects (once).